AtharvaJadhav/ichra-benefit-bundler/README.md

 ## Features
 - Loads and processes large CMS PUF datasets (plan, rate, benefits, service area)
+- **In-memory caching:** CMS data is loaded once at server startup and reused for all API calls for high performance
 - Exposes a flexible `/api/optimize` endpoint for plan selection with rich constraints
 - Supports filtering by premium, deductible, actuarial value, metal level, plan type, HSA eligibility, and required benefits
 - In-memory caching and logging for performance